cryptocrowd-city/xcrc-core-wallet/README.md

 * Allow creation of Tokens.
 * and more

-What can Xaya be used for?
+What can CRyptoCrowd be used for?
 --------------------------

 * Along with some of Namecoin's uses cases, it is designed especially with gaming and complex decentralised applications in mind.